The purpose of this disclosure is to explain how we make money without charging you for our content.

 The first stimulus checks, issued as part of the monumental $2 trillion CARES Act, gave a maximum amount of $1,200 per adult and $500 for each eligible child who was under age 17 and claimed as a dependent on one’s most recent tax return.
 This time, though, in what’s being called the HEALS Act (Health, Economic Assistance, Liability Protection and Schools), there are no age restrictions for dependents in the proposal.
 This means that dependents age 17 and over — including millions of college students — would be eligible for $500 each.
 A recent death in the family or a significant change in your income over the past two years could also affect how much you receive in the next stimulus check.

 Below are more of the specifics.
-But first, bear in mind that this week’s GOP proposal is just that — a proposal.
+But first, bear in mind that the recently introduced GOP proposal is just that — a proposal.
 It has not been debated or voted on by Congress, it’s not yet law, and the exact terms for stimulus check amounts and eligibility could change if and when the time comes around that it’s approved and enacted by the federal government.

-Second Stimulus Check: Changes That Affect How Much You Get
+Second Stimulus Check Update: Changes That Affect How Much You Get

 On top of that, like the first round of stimulus checks, families can again receive up to $500 payments for each eligible dependent.
 However, more dependents will be considered eligible for these additional $500 payments in the second round.